medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

 Save, re-run `sudo service nginx restart` and voila - your load balancer is configured to use TLS 🔒🔒🔒

 Note that the SSL encryption terminates here at the load balancer - the node traffic runs over http.
-If you do not trust your internal network, or if you are using external nodes, you may also configure SSL Passthrough - an article on that is available [here](https://www.cyberciti.biz/faq/configure-nginx-ssltls-passthru-with-tcp-load-balancing/).
+If you do not trust your internal network, or you are using external nodes, you may wish to configure SSL Passthrough - an article on that is [here](https://www.cyberciti.biz/faq/configure-nginx-ssltls-passthru-with-tcp-load-balancing/).

 ## NGINX Load Balancing Algorithms

 By default, nginx will send traffic to each server sequentially (Round Robin).
-However, there may be reasons to use a different algorithm - for example, if you have servers with varying capacity, or reliability.
+However there may be reasons to use a different algorithm - for example, if you have servers with varying capacity, or reliability.

 Below are some examples of load balancing algorithms on nginx.